PM-JAY in India (2026 Legal Guide) — Rules & Requirements

 What is this right?

-PM-JAY is the world's largest publicly funded health insurance scheme, providing coverage of up to ₹5 lakh per family per year for secondary and tertiary hospitalisation.
+PM-JAY is the largest publicly funded health-insurance scheme in the world by population covered.
+Up to ₹5 lakh per family per year, family-floater basis, for secondary and tertiary hospitalisation, cashless at over 28,000 empanelled hospitals, portable across India.

 • Eligibility: Approximately 12 crore families (about 55 crore individuals) identified based on the Socio-Economic Caste Census (SECC), 2011 — primarily BPL families, rural families in specified occupational categories, and urban families in specified categories.